A Global Investigation of Child Labor: Case Studies for India, Uganda, and the United States

 Each of the three lessons in this curriculum has specific learning objectives listed.
 These objectives have been divided into knowledge, attitude, and skill objectives for students.
 The following are larger goals for the curriculum unit as a whole:

-• To learn the definition of "child labor" as defined by international law
+• Learn the definition of "child labor" in international law

-• To learn about some key issues of child labor discussions
+• Learn about some key issues of child labor discussions

-• To learn some of the causes and contributing factors of child labor
+• Learn of the causes and contributing factors of child labor

-• To draw parallels between different case studies from around the world, and to recognize the universality of some of these issues
+• Draw parallels between different case studies from around the world, and to recognize the universality of some of these issues

 Description of Activities